The Bankrate promise

-This insurance generally costs about 5 percent of the amount of your total coverage, so if your policy costs $1,000 a year, the new car coverage portion would add about $50.
+This add-on generally costs about 5 percent of the amount of your total coverage, so if your policy costs $1,000 a year, the new car coverage portion may add about $50.

-Normally, your insurance would pay you the depreciated amount of your car if it’s totaled or stolen.
-But with new car replacement coverage, your check will be more: in fact, it should be enough for you to purchase the exact same car as the one you lost.
+Normally, your insurance would pay you the depreciated amount of your car if it’s totaled or stolen, but with new car replacement coverage, your payout will account for the value of a brand new version of your same make and model.
+It should be enough for you to purchase the exact same car as the one you lost.

 How does new car replacement insurance work?

-Let’s say you bought a new 2019 Honda Civic Sport for $22,000.
+Let’s say you bought a new 2020 Honda Accord for $29,000.
 You purchase new car replacement insurance.
 Six months later, you are T-boned at an intersection, and the insurance adjuster declares your car totaled.

-If you did not have new car replacement insurance, you would receive the depreciated market value for the car, which would be roughly $19,000 (minus your deductible).
-With your new car replacement coverage, however, you’ll receive a check closer to the $22K (again, minus your deductible) you paid for the car — enough to purchase another 2019 Honda Civic Sport.
+If you did not have new car replacement insurance, you would receive the depreciated market value for the car, which would be roughly $24,000 (minus your deductible).
+With your new car replacement coverage, however, you’ll receive a check closer to the $29k (again, minus your deductible) you paid for the car — enough to purchase another 2020 Honda Accord.